cchavan-developer/react-native-the-complete-guide/00-GETTINGSTARTED.md

     lists all the dependencies and dev-dependencies of the project along with the scripts commands

 babel-config.js -
-    hot the code is transpiled under the hood
+    how code is transpiled under the hood

 app.json -
     configure settings and behavior of the application.
 File picked up by the expo when app is build for preview